 Price Validation Tools and Support

-With the implementation of the nodal market, ERCOT has developed a formal set of tools and team of analysts to evaluate market prices and resulting dispatch instructions from the markets executed in nodal, specifically the Real-Time Market (RTM), the Supplemental Ancillary Services Market (SASM) and the Day-Ahead Market (DAM).
+ERCOT has developed a formal set of tools and team of analysts to evaluate market prices and resulting dispatch instructions from the markets executed, specifically the Real-Time Market (RTM), and the Day-Ahead Market (DAM).
 ERCOT’s Price Validation Tool (PVT) is the software that provides evaluation tools for market solutions, and flags any potential errors in a market solution.
 The PVT does not recreate market solutions, but statistically analyzes results of market solutions based on inputs from ERCOT’s market management system (MMS) to identify potential errors.

 Although the PVT identifies possible pricing issues, it does not alter or re-post prices.